- What is it?

 Situations requiring special attention

-In premature newborns and/or babies admitted to the ICU, the risks and benefits of making the heel incision, or taking an arterial/venous blood sample if they have an umbilical catheter, can be evaluated.
+Newborns admitted to the ICU can be assessed for the risk/benefit ratio of carrying out the heel test compared to taking an arterial/venous blood sample if they have an umbilical catheter.
 A venous puncture can be used to perform another analysis.

 In newborns who require a blood transfusion, the test should be performed prior to transfusion whenever possible, even within the first 48 hours of the baby’s life.
 The test should be repeated where appropriate, according to the type of transfusion.